zuzannna/GardeningRecommendations/README.md

 <a href="http://jmcauley.ucsd.edu/data/amazon/">Amazon's data set</a> contains reviews and metadata spanning from 1996 to 2014 and is an excellent source if you want to practice recommendation algorithms.
 As you might suspect, it's huge, but Julian McAuley from UCSD also shared smaller subsets.
 I decided to use one of the 5-core datasets which contain entries from users who reviewed at least 5 products and products which were reviewed at least 5 times, which drastically limits the size of it allowing to run costly algorithms (such as ALS) on a personal laptop within a reasonable time (few minutes).

+## Readings:

-## Readings / blog posts about collaborative filtering and Alternative Least Squares:
+Blog posts about collaborative filtering and Alternative Least Squares:

 Ethan Rosenthal's excellent blog post about <a href="http://blog.ethanrosenthal.com/2015/11/02/intro-to-collaborative-filtering/">collaborative filtering</a> and <a href="http://blog.ethanrosenthal.com/2016/01/09/explicit-matrix-factorization-sgd-als/">matrix factorization</a>.